jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - An org's security or data policy should define the acceptable methods of destroying data based on the data's classification
   - a degausser can be used on a hard disk drives/magnetic media
   - the best SSD wiping method is destruction -- even when using manufacturers SSD wiping tools, data can remain, and therefore the best SSD wipe method is destruction
+  - **Defensible destruction**: eliminating data using a controlled, legally defensible and regulatory compiant way

 [2.5](#2.5) Ensure appropriate asset retention (e.g. End-of-Life EOL, End-of-Support (EOS)) (OSG-9 Chpt 5)
 - Hardware: even if you maintain data for the appropriate retention period, it won’t do you any good if you don’t have hardware that can read the data